Looking for a change of scenery? Check out these incredible day-trip and weekend-getaway destinations near Boise, Idaho.

 Boise is the largest and most popular city in Idaho.
 Dotted with majestic trees, it looks immaculate in summer when green colors prevail.
-In spring, Boise allures with gentle blooming flowers, instantly becoming one the thought-after day trips from the surrounding area.
-Fall, on the other hand, paints the city in various bright shades that might decorate the area well into winter months.
+In spring, Boise allures with gentle blooming flowers, instantly becoming one of the best day trips from the surrounding areas.
+Fall, on the other hand, paints the city in various bright shades that may decorate the area well into winter months.

 The Best of the Best: 12 Irresistible Day Trips from Boise, Idaho

-Undoubtably, the capital of Idaho has earned its reputation as one of the most entertaining cities in the state.
-Yet, from time to time you long for different kinds of activities and new views to feast your eyes on.
-Boise doesn’t fail you even then, offering an array of irresistible day trips and novel adventures.
+The capital of Idaho has earned its reputation as one of the most entertaining cities in the state for a reason.
+Yet, from time to time you long for different kind of activities and new views to feast your eyes on.
+Boise doesn’t fail you even then, offering an array of the incredible day trips and weekend getaways.

 1. Bogus Basin